How to use Streamyard tutorial where I walk you through playing videos on Streamyard during your livestream

 Let me walk you through how to play video and audio during your live stream using StreamYard.
 I’m Sara Nguyen, and on this channel, I help you grow your business using video on social media with ease.
 In this StreamYard tutorial, I’m going to walk you through everything you need to know about playing videos on StreamYard during your live stream.

 Let’s go over to my computer now, and I’m going to show you how.
-So after you’ve logged into StreamYard and entered the broadcast studio, I want you to go over to brand and scroll on down to the video clip section here.
+After you’ve logged into StreamYard and entered the broadcast studio, I want you to go over to brand and scroll on down to the video clip section here.
 And you’ve got some videos that StreamYard have already uploaded for you that you can actually use.

 And in order to use those ones, all you would do is simply click on it.
 And it would appear during the live stream, if you wanted it to play, and then you would click off it to stop it from appearing from the live stream before the actual video has finished.